HimbeerserverDE/mt-multiserver-proxy/README.md

 isn't bumped when a new development phase is started after a release.

 ## Installation
+It is recommended to explicitly set the `GOBIN` environment variable to a directory that is only used for the proxy binaries, databases and configuration files.

 Go 1.21 or higher is required.
 Run

 ```
+export GOBIN=~/.local/share/mt-multiserver-proxy
+mkdir -p ${GOBIN}
 go install github.com/HimbeerserverDE/mt-multiserver-proxy/cmd/...@latest
 ```